The first step to finding identity-centered healthcare is believing you deserve it.

 - I complained at the front desk when I have had negative experiences.

 - I learned to ask questions before, during and after my appointments.

 - I’ve asked to have a support person with me for any exam or appointment.

 - I’ve set up check-ins with a trusted friend or partner after appointments to debrief or decompress.

-The best providers I have worked with are not always the most culturally or trans competent, but they do have certain things in common.
+The best clinician I have worked with have certain things in common.
 The most important thing for me is that they are willing to learn and listen.
-They don’t assume to know what I feel or need.
+They don’t assume they know what I feel or need.
 They are willing to collaborate with me about my own care and trust that I am the person who knows my body best.

-So whether it’s a primary doctor, specialist, or therapist you need, believe that you deserve a safe, caring provider who you can trust.
+So whether it’s a primary doctor, specialist, or therapist you need, believe that you deserve a safe, caring, culturally competent clinician who you can trust.
 Know that every experience, negative or positive, is an opportunity because you can practice getting to advocate for yourself and turning to a community that understands you.
 You are not alone.

 Subscribe to Violet's newsletter.